 After lunch at Prison Street Pizza—where you can dig into a Jersey-style pie (like their Serpico with pepperoni, sausage, and peppers)—satisfy your yen for a dose of culture at the Wo Hing Museum.
 Built on the principles of peace, harmony, and prosperity, this temple and museum takes visitors back to Lahaina’s Chinatown of the early 1900s.
 With a bust of Sun Yat-sen (often referred to as the Father of Modern China) and heaps of fascinating facts, Wo Hing Museum offers a glance back at Maui’s intricate past.

-‘Ulalena is frequently considered an absolute must on Maui for good cause: This evening recital, presented at Maui Theatre in Lahaina, provides another soul-stirring look at Hawaii’s complicated, astonishing past.
+Choose from five Top Maui luaus and experience what is frequently considered an absolute must on Maui for good cause: your evening entertainment provides another soul-stirring look at Hawaii’s complicated, astonishing past.
 Skilled dancers bring to life the formation of the islands, the myths that surround them, and the consequences of Western contact—and all of it is set to some of the most heart-thumping drum beats, chanting, and singing of any performance in Hawaii.
+And don't forget the fire dancing (our favorite part!)

-After the show, head west to Ka’anapali, where you’ll be treated to an evening of island-inspired eats at Roy’s.
-The Hawaiian-fusion fare at this acclaimed spot ranges from “Filipino”-style spring rolls with pork and shrimp lumpia to seared ono with kabocha pumpkin puree and crispy quinoa.
-Then meander down to the Honua Kai, where you can walk the Ka’anapali Boardwalk to the Hyatt—and perhaps be talked into a sneaking into one of the luxe resort’s hot tubs.
+After the show, meander down to the Honua Kai, where you can walk the Ka’anapali Boardwalk to the Hyatt—and perhaps be talked into a sneaking into one of the luxe resort’s hot tubs.

 Grab a quick but healthy bite at Choice Health Bar in Lahaina before starting off your day quite literally on the right foot: The Kapalua Coastal Trail easily goes down as one of the most alluring strolls on the island.